uk

 Legal Services Board

 The Legal Services Board (LSB) is an independent body responsible for overseeing the regulation of solicitors, barristers, legal executives, licensed conveyors, patent and trade mark attorneys, law costs draughtsmen and notaries in England and Wales.
-FAQs provide background information on the LSB and the site also has policies and procedures, speeches, press releases and news items.
-There are links to the approved regulators and to other related sites.
+The site provides research reports, data, policies and procedures, speeches, press releases and news items.

 Doughty Street Chambers